jordan-demo/ansible/ansible.wiki.md

 + During the TASK **[Gathering Facts]** step, these variables become populated.
 + Gathers useful facts about our host and can be used in playbooks.
 + Use the **status** module to see all of the facts gathered during the **TASK[Gathering Facts]** step.
-+ Use jinja2 templating to evaluate these expressions.
++ Use jinja2 templates to evaluate these expressions.

 ```bash
 ansible -m setup app1 # Show the gathered facts or metadata for host app1